Vivek7i/Medisave-Web-Platform/Remedi-main/README.md

 @Vivek Agrawal

 <b>Main Idea : </b>
 <p>We have seen the price hike in the medicine industry during the covid time.
-So attaining that experience and trying to solve this issue, I have created a platform where citizens would be able to upload the medicine's name they don't need anymore and then those medicines would be collected and re-distributed among needy people.
+So attaining that experience and trying to solve this issue, I have created a platform using MERN stack where citizens would be able to upload the medicine's name they don't need anymore and then those medicines would be collected and re-distributed among needy people.
 This application aims to reduce the medical wastage happening all over India by creating a simpler and easier way of communication between the citizens and the NGO's.
 This will also cut-off the demands of medicines and hence the cost.</p>

 <i>Some Background Knowledge: </i>
 <i> India's concern over medicine is a huge issue.
 India generated 56,898 tonnes of Covid-19 bio-medical waste between June 2020 and June 2021.
 Nowadays, medicines are getting costlier and not everyone can afford them.
 So instead of dumping the remaining medicines, it can be re-distributed(If not expired) to the people who need those Medicines.
 Such tasks are carried out by several NGO's but many citizens are still not aware of these and NGO's also lack a systematic way of collecting and redistributing medicines. </i>